genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 id: data-model
 ---

-Hopefully, the previous step finished with:
+Hopefully, the project creation step finished with:

 ```
 i Application created successfully! 🎉 Please open the application and follow the README to complete setup.